 Up to one in five expecting or new mothers and one in ten expecting or new fathers will experience perinatal anxiety or depression.
 Around 100,000 families will be affected by this illness every year across Australia.

 Left untreated, it can have a devastating impact on parents, partners, baby and the rest of the family.
 In the worst cases, it can even put lives at risk.

-Perinatal Anxiety & Depression Awareness Week was established by PANDA in 2005.
-Since then PANDA has been using the Week to speak out about supporting the mental and emotional wellbeing of expecting and new parents, including raising awareness about the signs to look for and where to go to seek support.
+Perinatal Anxiety & Depression Awareness (PANDA) Week was established by PANDA in 2005 to increase awareness and reduce stigma.
+Since then PANDA has been using the Week to speak out about supporting the mental and emotional wellbeing of expecting and new parents, including the signs to look for and where to go to seek support.

 The theme of this year’s PANDA Week campaign is ‘I wish I knew’, because many expecting and new mums and dads are surprised and shocked by how challenging becoming a parent can be.

 You can help us raise awareness in your own community that perinatal anxiety and depression is a serious and common illness, but it is also temporary and treatable.